rsdoiel/antenna/planet.md

 ---

-## Russia says no response from Ukraine on Istanbul talks
+## Zelensky accuses Russia of 'another deception'

 date: 2025-05-29, from: RTÉ News

-Russia has said it is still waiting for Ukraine to say whether it would attend peace talks in Istanbul on Monday, after Kyiv demanded Moscow send its peace terms before agreeing to the meeting.
+Ukrainian President Volodymyr Zelensky has said Russia was engaging in "yet another deception" by failing to hand over its peace settlement proposal ahead of a potential meeting between Moscow and Kyiv.

 <br>